 Click Here for tab for Two Steps Behind by Def Leppard

-It has a good blend of ‘lead acoustic guitar’ parts and strummed rhythms, so you are free to just hop between them as you see fit.
-There’s nothing particularly challenging from a technical point of view, but at the same time there are some cool slides and chordal motifs worked in together.
+It has a good blend of lead acoustic guitar parts and strummed rhythms, so you are free to just hop between them as you see fit.
+There’s nothing particularly challenging from a technical point of view, but there are some cool slides and chordal motifs worked in together.

 The Grateful Dead began to work this song into their live performances a year before it was released in 1970.
-It’s a super catchy track and, despite somewhat average charting reviews the song was loved by fans and has stuck around to become one of their most important singles due to its accessibility.
-It allowed them to break through to a new, more mainstream audience which was pivotal for their career.
+It’s a super catchy track and, despite somewhat average reviews, the song was loved by fans and has stuck around to become one of their most important singles due to its accessibility.
+It allowed them to break through to a new, more mainstream audience, which was pivotal for their career.

-The leads in this song all have an upbeat tonality to them, there’s not too much going on technically either and they are mostly just single note passages that you can play with simple alternate or down picking.
+The leads in this song all have an upbeat tonality to them, there’s not too much going on technically either.
+They are mostly just single-note passages that you can play with simple alternate or down picking.

-You’ll get to use some cool techniques here including some natural harmonics and sliding chord shapes.
-There is also some cool bluesy-sounding quarter note bends that are played on the lower strings, sometimes bending on an acoustic can be a bit challenging but when it’s on the lower strings it’ll feel much more comfortable.
+You’ll get to use some cool techniques here, including some natural harmonics and sliding chord shapes.
+There are also some cool bluesy-sounding quarter note bends that are played on the lower strings.
+Sometimes bending on an acoustic can be a bit challenging, but it’ll feel much more comfortable on the lower strings .

 Wish You Were Here by Pink Floyd

 Click Here for tab for Wish You Were Here by Pink Floyd

 Next, we have a song from the progressive rock legends Pink Floyd.
 This was the lead single from their ninth studio album of the same name.
 This is a more mellow song that uses a mixture of 12-string and 6-string acoustic guitars.
 It was quite popular and received a fair bit of radio play.